AugmenTab/mythic/README.md

 * Move all instances of notes to their own "notes" section of the Actor data model.
 * Tooltips for everything.
 * Special ammo builder for weapons, with stats and cost automatically applied to the weapon.
-* Compendiums for all items, equipment, skills, abilities, and educations in the core book.
-* Compendiums for extra splatbook content.
+* Compendiums as laid out above.
-* Compendium of journal entries for rules.
-* Compendium of helpful macros.
-Some ideas:
-    * Calculators for falling damage and damage from getting hit by falling objects
-    * Scatter
-    * Calculator for splatter damage
-* Ability to add custom skills.
 * Fully functioning Medical page to handle injuries.
 * Lock nav bar at the top of the Actor Sheet.
 * Add hit locations for targeting vehicles.
 * Add called shots, Clear Target, and Precision Strike.
 * Add dual wielding.
+* Ability to add custom skills.
 * Weapon summary QOL improvements:
     * Evasion button should prompt a dialog window asking how many to roll (and circumstance modifier), then roll batched Evasions, with stacking penalty.